elementechemlyn/NEMS-Postman/readme.md

 In return you should recieve:

-* An OpenVPN profile configuration file.\n*\tA client key and certificate.
+* An OpenVPN profile configuration file.
+* A client key and certificate.
 * A MESH Mailbox ID
 * An OpenTest ASID (Accredited System Identifer) for your endpoint
-* An OpenTest ODS Code for your endpoint\n
+* An OpenTest ODS Code for your endpoint
-* An OpenTest domain name for your endpoint\n
+* An OpenTest domain name for your endpoint
 * An OpenTest Party Key for your endpoint

 You will then need to import the OpenTest postman environment and adjust the variables to include: